 The spaceman on the left-hand side is representative of a United States astronaut floating in space.

 Were you aware that we have had a science laboratory rover named Curiosity exploring the planet Mars ever since 2012?
 It is gathering and sending back information which may someday lead to human exploration on that 4th planet from our sun.
 Another more advanced rover is in the planning stages for 2020.

 Mars may, at one time, have supported some life.
 More scientific evidence is required.
 We also need to know that enough oxygen can be found or made from existing substances on the red planet to enable humans to be able to live on that planet.
 An artistic depiction of the red world was once in our Contemporary Arts Museum in Houston.

 Below is a fascinating video showing what Curiosity has accomplished as well as some of the earlier Mars rovers.

 Many people reported seeing flying saucers particularly back in the 1950s.
 Saucer-type crafts, as well as other shapes, are still occasionally spotted today.
-All are now referred to as UFOs or Unidentified Flying Objects.
+All are known as UFOs or Unidentified Flying Objects.

 Getting back to The Flying Saucer Pie Company they operate every day of the week except Sundays and Mondays.
-Their regular hours of operation are from 8 AM to 7 PM and they are located at 436.
+Their regular hours of operation are from 8 AM to 7 PM, and they are at 436.
 W. Crosstimbers Road, Houston, Texas 77018.
-The pies are sold on a first come first serve basis, and no reservations or holds can be placed nor prepayments made.
+The pies are sold on a first-come, first-serve basis, and no reservations or holds can be made nor prepayments done.

 The local news channels often feature the long lines of people waiting for their pies starting before Thanksgiving.
-In reading reviews of the pies, there are some negatives mixed in amidst the positives.
-All I can surmise is that this business which never advertises but always has enormous crowds of people vying to purchase their favorite types of pies year after year they are obviously doing something right.
+In online reviews, there are some negatives amidst the many positives.
+All I can surmise is that this business which never advertises but always has enormous crowds of people vying to purchase their favorite types of pies year after year they must be doing something right.